LiuJi0Fen04/zk-book-prod/content/cp6 group-theory/en/group-theory.md

 The identity element is $b^0$, which is $1$, and the inverse of $b^x$ is $b^{-x}$.

 ## Finite groups
 As the name suggests, a finite group has a finite number of elements in it.
-The set of all integers under addition is not finite, but addition of integers modulo a prime number is a finite group.
+The set of all integers under addition is not finite, but <u>addition of integers modulo a prime number is a finite group.</u>

 In zero knowledge proofs, we only use finite groups.

 ## Order of a group
-The order of a group is the number of elements in it.
+<u>The order of a group is the number of elements in it.</u>

 ## Cyclic groups
 A cyclic group is a group that has an element such that every element in the group can be “generated” by applying the binary operator repeatedly to that element, or to it’s inverse.